-Backpack: It is possible to use just one multiday backpack, as long as it is comfortable enough to wear while climbing.
+Backpack: It is possible to use just one multiday backpack (55-65 litres), as long as it is comfortable enough to wear while climbing.
 If bringing an additional day pack, this should be very light and compressible in order to fit inside the bigger pack on the approach hike.

-Boots: A good pair of boots is essential.
+Mountaineering Boots: A good pair of mountaineering boots is essential.
 They need to be warm and crampon compatible.
-You are welcome to try the Scarpa Mont Blanc boots that Yamuska rents.
+Yamnuska uses Scarpa Mont Blanc boots.

 Please book as early as practical to avoid disappointment.
-A 35% deposit (including GST) is required at time of booking.
-Final payment is due eight weeks before the start of the program.
-We accept Visa, Mastercard, Canadian Cheques, Money Orders and Bank Drafts.
+A 35% deposit (including GST) is required at the time of booking.
+The final payment is due eight weeks before the start of the program.
+We accept Visa, Mastercard, Canadian Cheques, Money Orders, and Bank Drafts.
 Credit card payments are easiest, especially for international travellers.